Andres9890/ia-Uploading-Discord-Bot/README.md

 ## how to set up the bot

 - install the requirements in requirements.txt
-- to set the archive.org account you want the bot to upload to, say "ia configure", it will prompt you to put in your archive.org email and password
+- To set the archive.org account you want the bot to upload to, say "ia configure", it will prompt you to put in your Archive.org email and password
-- Replace the bot token in "YOUR_DISCORD_BOT_TOKEN" to your actual bot token
+- Replace the bot token in "YOUR_DISCORD_BOT_TOKEN" to your actual bot token (Using a .env solution is more recommended)
 - simply run the bot and it should work

 ---